celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

 We declare global variables at the top of the function;

 1. ***signer***: This will be the connected account to the contract that can interact with the contract.
-In this case, we declared a global variable called 'signer'.
+In this case, we declared a global variable called `signer`.

-2. ***ledgerContract***: This is the signed contract instance that we'll invoke the contract’s functions on.
+2. ***ledgerContract***: This is the signed contract instance that we'll invoke the contract's functions on.
 This instance of the contract will be connected to the signer.

 3. ***ledgerAddress***: We will need the deployed contract address, and we have declared it in this variable.

-We use the ‘deployments.fixture’ with an ‘all’ tag to reference the specified tag that we declared in the deploy script as ‘module.exports.tags’.
+We use the `deployments.fixture` with an `all` tag to reference the specified tag that we declared in the deploy script as `module.exports.tags`.

-Also, we use ethers to get the contract instance with the ‘.getContract()’ that accepts the contract name as an argument.
+Also, we use ethers to get the contract instance with the `.getContract()` that accepts the contract name as an argument.

-From the contract, we can use the ‘.address’ property to get the contract's address.
+From the contract, we can use the `.address` property to get the contract's address.

-Etherjs has the ‘.getSigners()’ function that returns a list of test accounts.
+Etherjs has the `.getSigners()` function that returns a list of test accounts.
 We will get only one signer from the function.
-Lastly, we want the signer to connect to the contract, so we'll invoke the ‘.connect()’ function on the contract instance, and pass in the signer as an argument.
-This will return a signed contract instance, thereafter, we'll store it in the ‘ledgerContract’ variable.
+Lastly, we want the signer to connect to the contract, so we'll invoke the `.connect()` function on the contract instance, and pass in the signer as an argument.
+This will return a signed contract instance, thereafter, we'll store it in the `ledgerContract` variable.

 Now, we have everything we need to start writing our first test script.
 And as you would notice, we'll start with the constructor.

 **Testing the constructor function**: We can declare as many describe functions as we want.
 But typically, every function meant to be tested is scoped to a describe function of its own.
-Inside the describe function, we can have another ‘beforeEach()’ function as well.
+Inside the describe function, we can have another `beforeEach()` function as well.

-Commonly, most of the test function logic is written in a built-in function ‘it()’.
+Commonly, most of the test function logic is written in a built-in function `it()`.
 It accepts two arguments, a simple description of the test logic and an async function for the test logic.

-> Note: The ‘beforeEach()’ is optional.
+> Note: The `beforeEach()` is optional.
 It can be left out.

 Creating a test constructor.